igvteam/igv.js/README.md

 # Supported Browsers

-igv-webapp and igv.js require a modern web browser with support for Javascript ECMAScript 2015.
+igv.js require a modern web browser with support for Javascript ECMAScript 2015.
 We test on the latest versions of Chrome, Safari, Firefox, and Edge.
 Internet Explorer (IE) is not supported.

 # License